Orientalosuchina: History of discovery

 While Orientalosuchina have only been recognized as a clade relatively recently, the first discoveries assigned to this clade date back to 1964 when Yang Zhongjian (also known as C.C.
 Young) discovered crocodilian remains in the Guangdong Province of China.
 While much of the material discovered by Young was fragmentary, he nevertheless established two species based on it, the crocodyloid Asiatosuchus nanlingensis and the alligatoroid Eoalligator chunyii.
 Shortly after this discovery more material was uncovered in the Anhui Province, though these fossils would remain undescribed for close to 20 years before Young eventually coined the name Eoalligator huiningensis on the basis of skull remains.

-Research on what are now recognized as orientalosuchines would pick up again in the 2010s, beginning with the description of Krabisuchus siamogallicus.
+Research on what are now recognized as orientalosuchins would pick up again in the 2010s, beginning with the description of Krabisuchus siamogallicus.
 The fossil material of Krabisuchus had been collected by the joint efforts of Thai and French paleontologists under Varavudh Suteethorn and Eric Buffetaut during the late 80s and early 90s from lignite pits within the Krabi Basin of Thailand.
 While preliminary observations had regarded the Krabi material as a species of Allognathosuchus, by 2010 the genus was regarded as a wastebasket taxon with several former species placed in their own genera.
 Due to this Jeremy E. Martin and Komsorn Lauprasert established the genus Krabisuchus.
 In 2014, Pavel P. Skutschas and colleagues reported the discovery of another broad-snouted crocodilian, this time from the Maoming Basin of southern China.
 While the initial findings were too incomplete for a detailed description, the team noted that the fossil appeared to represent an alligatoroid, simply referred to as the "Maoming alligator" at the time.